N.C. GOP Leader Open To New Election As Fraud Investigation Continues

 "If they can say with a strong degree of certainty that the outcome of the race was changed or there is a substantial likelihood that it could have been, the law requires that there be a new election, and we would not oppose," said Dallas Woodhouse, the executive director of the North Carolina Republican Party, in an interview with NPR.

 Woodhouse's comments are in tune with a growing chorus of officials on both sides of the aisle who suggest the only remedy to addressing the ballot issues in the race between Republican Mark Harris and Democrat Dan McCready may be a fresh election.
+Under state law, a new election can be called if irregularities cast doubt on the outcome of a race.

 The unofficial tally of results had Harris winning the race in southeastern North Carolina by a little over 900 votes.
 But election officials have not certified the race due to concerns about irregularities and possible fraud involving mail-in ballots.